- Companies

 Different Price Types

-the CRM lets you define unlimited price levels which you are able to assign to customers for easy selling – anything you quote that client will be priced correctly automatically.
+CRM lets you define unlimited price levels which you are able to assign to customers for easy selling – anything you quote that client will be priced correctly automatically.

 You can use this functionality to sell products at unique prices to different clients with ease.

-Define a name for the new price level and ensure you check the box beside Is Active to make the price type available.
+- To add a new type, define a name for the new price level and ensure you check the box beside Is Active to make the price type available.

 Ensure the box beside I Sell to This Customer is checked.
 Then select the desired Price Type from the dropdown menu.